 Retail customer experience examples

-Here’s how some leading retail businesses have used customer experience to improve their results.
+Here’s how some leading retail businesses have used retail experience data and insights to improve their results.

-- Clothing retailer LL Bean improved the customer experience through better knowledge of its customers.
+- Clothing retailer LL Bean improved the retail experience through better knowledge of its customers.
 Focusing on its strategically most important customer segments, the brand researched what mattered most to this group, using listening and analysis tools to provide offers, content and messaging that reflected the customers’ personalities, lifestyles and preferences.
-As a result, they saw a threefold increase in Customer Lifetime Value.
+As a result, they saw a threefold increase in Customer Lifetime Value and better retail experience.